 Thursday, 26 March

-The US is now the country with most known coronavirus cases in the world.
+America First: the US is now the country with most known coronavirus cases in the world.

 For fear of reactivating the epidemic, China bans most foreigners from entering the country.